 Through the study of design research methodology and theoretical concepts, students develop a proposal for their capstone degree project.
-Emphasis is placed on comprehensive research, subject and design analysis, audience identification, and feasibility of design applications.
+Emphases placed on comprehensive research, subject and design analysis, audience identification, and feasibility of design applications.
 Students will examine the usefulness, usability, desirability, technological feasibility, economic viability, and sustainability of their proposed projects.
 Studio.
-Prerequisites: GDES 265, History of Graphic Design 2, and GDES 310, Information Design.
+Prerequisite: GDES 310, Information Design.

-GDES 492 Degree Project (Capstone)
+GDES 492 DEGREE PROJECT (CAPSTONE)

 Through the process of Inquiry Learning, involving exploration, questioning, making discoveries, and testing the reliability and validity of these discoveries, students will transform a self-initiated research proposal into a visual communication project.
-The capstone course emphasizes both critical and design thinking, and is broken into four modules that involve topic development, information gathering and analysis, conceptual thesis, and contextual framework.
+The capstone course emphasizes both critical and design thinking and is broken into four modules that involve topic development, information gathering and analysis, conceptual thesis, and contextual framework.
 Studio.
 Prerequisite: GDES 491, Degree Project Research.

-GDES 299, 399, 499 Independent Study
+GDES 299, 399, 499 INDEPENDENT STUDY